Glyphack/Glyphack/content/now.md

 - VPN
 - YouTube Clone

-## Experience Leaving Off The Grid
+## Getting a Cat

-I'm going for a week to a cabin in the woods.
+I'm going to visit a shelter soon and adopt a cat!
-I don't have any expectations.
-I just want to know how am I going to entertain myself without internet.